leonardomaccari/routing-exercise-generator/README.md

 A Python program that creates a random network with configurable properties, then runs a schematized routing algorithm on it and prints out the final routing table, plus all the exchange of messages that was required to make the routing table converge.

-Right now simple distance vector routing is supported, and line/2dgrid/Erdos/fullmesh graphs can be generated.
+Right distance vector routing is supported, and line/2dgrid/Erdos/fullmesh graphs can be generated.

 The results are printed in a pdf file with the image of the network and the sequence of events.
 You have an example in `exercise.pdf`